-This section presents the breakdown of the North Sea Nymindegab North cable route based on distinct seabed conditions based on our review of the available geotechnical and regional geological data.
+This section presents the breakdown of the North Sea Nymindegab South cable route based on distinct seabed conditions based on our review of the available geotechnical and regional geological data.

 Intertek reviewed the provided cone penetrometer test (CPT) logs and the associated core logs to interpret a ground model along the route centreline.
-The following shear strength classification for cohesive soils and the relative densities classifications for non-cohesive soils were used in this CBRA and are presented in Table 4-1 and Table 4-2.
+The following shear strength classification for cohesive soils and the relative densities classifications for non-cohesive soils.
 If a unit comprised of CLAY with thin band of SAND then this band was omitted.
 This creates conservatism in our analysis of the potential anchor penetration.
 In the absence of isopachs indicating a change of unit (e.g. unit pinching out) transition was made at an equal distance between the geotechnical samples.